matkoniecz/UnNetHackPlus/Home.md

 * Here's his frost spell.
 It's kind of sad.
 This spell is unique to Asmodeus, but PCs almost ALWAYS have perfect frost resistance by this point in the game
 *  This is the ideal place to settle in when clearing the Zoo at Fort Ludios.
 Doors have the interesting property that even when they are opened, you can only go through them straight on.
 The monsters have to single file through three tiles, and in the last of the three they'll stop to fight Spelunky.
 Until she kills the monster she faces, the others will get jammed behind it.
 None of them can line up to zap a wand, either, until they're already in melee with Spelunky. http://i295.photobucket.com/albums/mm153/Kobold_Lord/Sporkhack%203/T28982.jpg
 * http://forum.rpg.net/showthread.php?466187-(Let-s-Play!)-Sporkhack/page30
-* fedora for arch providing charisma boost
+* fedora for arch providing charisma boost (or maybe slashemism - Archaeologist	Fedora acts as luckstone)
 * during the new moon the petrifying hiss of a cockatrice has a 100% chance to hit UNLESS you have a lizard corpse to cure it http://nethackwiki.com/wiki/Source:Mhitu.c#line1190
 * remove pet apport
 * identify projectiles - for Rangers http://nh.gmuf.com/ranger_ammo-343.diff